 - Help connect you to resources for transportation or housing

 Spiritual issues.
 When people are challenged by illness, they may look for meaning or question their faith.
 A palliative care team may help patients and families explore their beliefs and values so they can move toward acceptance and peace.

-Tell your doctor what bothers and concerns you most, and what issues are most important to you.
-Give your doctor a copy of your living will or health care proxy.
+Tell your provider what bothers and concerns you most, and what issues are most important to you.
+Give your provider a copy of your living will or health care proxy.